Food Allergies, Intolerances, & How to Accommodate Your Guests This Holiday Season

 When we say ‘bar’ food we mean a Do-It-Yourself bar – think baked potato bar, taco bar, pizza bar, salad salad, or even a coffee bar.
 This allows guests to pick and choose their own ingredients to meet their dietary needs.

-Try using flaxseed to coat chicken or shrimp for crispy tacos, use it in a salad dressing at your salad bar, use it to make a gluten free pizza dough, and serve flax beverage with coffee after dinner.
+Try using flaxseed to coat chicken or shrimp for crispy tacos, use it in a salad dressing at your salad bar, use it to make a gluten free pizza dough, and serve flax milk with coffee after dinner.

 accommodating guests with food allergies; holiday buffet